hypo69/hypo/pytest/gemini - set 3/en/src/utils/powershell/examples/pprint/example_list.rst

         pytest.fail(f"Error during pprint: {e}")

-#Example illustrating how to write tests for a function that might raise exceptions
+#Example illuStarting how to write tests for a function that might raise exceptions
 def test_pprint_non_iterable_input():
   """Checks the function handles cases when input is not iterable.""" non_iterable_input = 123